Expat

 However with a CRMI plan there are fundamental differences that can greatly impact cover in future years and can destabilise the best laid of financial plans.

-A plan holder of a CRMI contract having made a claim will find at renewal that the insurer will assess if an increase over and above general increases should be applied.
+A plan holder of a CRMI contract having made a claim will find at renewal that the insurer will assess if an

-There are no limits to what increase an insurer can levy at renewal and any increase that is applied is non-negotiable.
+There are no limits to what increase an insurer can levy at renewal and any increase that is applied is

 It is by being in control of future claim liabilities that insurers that issue CRMI policies are therefore able to offer initial lower premiums.